abilandz/PH8124/Homeworks/Homework_5.md

 Everything is the same as in the standard **date** command, except that:

-1. Output stream is formatted in a different way
+1. The output stream is formatted in a different way
 2. The name of the month is printed in all capitals
 3. Time zone is dropped